Wednesday, October 2, 2024

 His talent might have been a little hard to see at first, being that Gould went un-drafted after a distinguished career with the Penn State Nittany Lions.
 Even moreso after being waived—twice—after two pre-camp visits with the New England Patriots and Baltimore Ravens.

-In what must rank as the most cerebral insight ever experienced by Bears management, Gould was located working for a construction company in Pennsylvania, invited to a work-out at Halas Hall and signed to a contract shortly into the 2005 season.
+In what must rank as the most cerebral insight ever experienced by Bears management, Gould was first located working for a construction company in Pennsylvania.
+He was then invited to a work-out at Halas Hall and subsequently signed to a contract shortly into the 2005 season.

 If it even needs to be said, the Bears don't do things like that.
 Over the hill linemen?
 Sure.
 Inconsequential wide receivers?
 Of course.
 Dubious quarterbacks?
 In a heartbeat.